-Ph.D. students must take at least one course in each of the three areas, and a total of at least five courses (it is therefore allowed to take at most three courses in any one of the areas).
+Ph.D. students must take a total of at least five courses from the above areas.
+At most one course can be included from the Elective area.
+At least four courses must be from the Core areas and there must be at least one course from each of the three Core areas.
 Minimum passing grade for a qualifier course is A-.
 A student who fails to secure a passing grade will have to take another course not taken before, in the following semester.
 All qualifier courses must be completed within the first three semesters.
 We recommend students take at least two courses per semester, because most graduate courses are offered only once a year.
 No course substitutions, exchanges, or pleas for better grades will be accepted.